geropl/github-mcp-go/memory-bank/activeContext.md

 3. **Planning for next feature set**

 ## Recent Changes

+- Implemented multi-tool support for the GitHub MCP Server:
+  - Added support for Roo Code alongside existing Cline and Claude Desktop support
+  - Modified the setup command to accept a comma-separated list of tools
+  - Implemented error handling to continue processing other tools if one fails
+  - Implemented comprehensive testing with proper test environment isolation
+  - Created PRD 002-multi-tool-support to document the feature
+  - Updated memory bank files to reflect the new feature

 - Released v0.3.1 with bugfix for GitHub Actions tools:
   - Fixed issue where most GitHub Actions tools were missing from the read-only tools list